sourcefranke/learning-logs-presentation/README.md

 ## [Slidev](https://github.com/slidevjs/slidev)

-This presentation was built and published with SliDev.
+This presentation was built and published with Slidev.

 To start the slide show: